flightaware/tclrmq/README.md

 ### onClose

 Takes the name of a callback proc to be called when the channel is closed.
-The callback takes the _Channel_ object and a dictionary of data, which is specified in the README section about callbacks and in the _closeChannel_ method description above.
+The callback takes the _Channel_ object and a dictionary of data, which is specified in the section about _onClose_ callbacks.

 ### onClosed